 Double Ka Meetha Recipe, a sweet or dessert or meetha is an authentic Hyderabadi cuisine which is made of bread pieces.
 It is made by frying bread pieces, making them crispy, and soaking them in sugar syrup.

-This is one of the most common desserts or meetha which is usually found in many occasions like weddings and festivals.
+This is one of the most common desserts or meetha which is usually found in many occasions like south indian weddings and festivals.

 Double Ka Meetha is very soft in texture and the bread melts in your mouth while eating this meetha.
 The meetha recipe is made in different shapes but I usually prepare it in the form of square.